Le Mystère des Voix Bulgares: Reception, influence and legacy

 The music has been acclaimed by various artists such as Paul Simon, Kate Bush, George Harrison, David Bowie, Frank Zappa, Peter Murphy of Bauhaus, Elizabeth Fraser of Cocteau Twins, Bobby McFerrin, Medwyn Goodall, Enrique Morente, Glen Phillips of Toad the Wet Sprocket, the Grateful Dead, Robert Plant and has prompted worldwide interest.

 The American artist Linda Ronstadt stated that the music was "some of the most beautiful [she's] ever heard".
 The British-American musician Graham Nash of Crosby, Stills, Nash & Young declared after listening to the album: "Every musician who considers himself accomplished should listen to (this group's album) and rethink everything he knows (about singing)."
 Jerry Garcia of the Grateful Dead: "They're like angels... exceptionally pure, really polished.
 Our song 'Uncle John's Band' was inspired by the village music of Bulgaria."
 Dead Can Dance's singer Lisa Gerrard was so inspired by this album, she declared: "If anybody is changed by this, it's me..."

 The soundtrack for the film Ghost in the Shell (1995) by Kenji Kawai was inspired by the music of the Mystery of the Bulgarian Voices.
-The track "Polegnala e pshenitsa" features in the soundtrack for the film Skeletons (2010).
+The track "Polegnala e pshenitsa" features in the soundtrack for the film Skeletons (2010); "Polegnala e Todora" appears on the soundtrack of Doc Hollywood (1991), erroneously credited to "Philip Kouter."
+The British band Leftfield also sampled this same track, the sample being featured on their Leftism album (1995) in the beginning of the album's opening track- "Release the pressure" (referenced here by Dan Leuca).

 Composer Joseph LoDuca wrote the theme music and incidental music for Xena: Warrior Princess; The theme music was developed from the traditional Bulgarian folk song "Kaval sviri", sung by the Bulgarian State Television Female Vocal Choir.
 The original "Kaval sviri" can be heard when Xena races into battle in the Hercules episode "Unchained Heart".

 The song "Parasite Eve" by Bring Me the Horizon starts with a sample from the song "Ergen deda".
 Their vocalist Oli Sykes shared in an interview for Kerrang! that he chose to include the snippet from "Ergen deda" because it felt euphoric but at the same time foreign and instilled a sense of panic and chaos.

 It was ranked number 10 on Spins list of "The 35 Best Albums of the Last 35 Years".